ubc-web-services/wstools/README.md

 ### Script operations

-The script will first ask whether the site is based on a VPR, Science or other boilerplate.
+The script will first ask whether the site is based on a VPR, Science, APSC or other boilerplate.
 It then attempts to make the following updates

 #### Modules updated